 The development of inclusive institutions may involve struggles that enable political and societal actors to check the domination of entrenched rulers and to broaden rule-based participation in governance.
 For Acemoglu and Robinson, such turning points occur in specific, unique historical circumstances that arise in a society’s development.

 An Interim Conclusion

 It is too soon to tell whether such institutions can evolve in modern Africa as a result of gradual tinkering with reformist agendas, as the legacy of wise leaders; or whether they will only happen as a result of fundamental tests of strength between social and political groups.
-We do not yet know whether such institutions are quietly emerging in various places—such as Ghana or Senegal—as a result of repeated, successful alternations of power or will only occur when Africa’s political systems burst apart and are reconfigured.
+We know a good deal about what Africans want and demand from their governments from public opinion surveys by Afrobarometer.
+There is strong demand for jobs, better economic management, reduced inequality and corruption and such outcome deliverables as health, education and infrastructure.22 Those outcomes require effective governance institutions.
+We do not yet know whether such institutions will consistently emerge, starting with relatively well-governed states, such as Ghana or Senegal, as a result of repeated, successful alternations of power; or whether they will only occur when Africa’s political systems burst apart and are reconfigured.
 If inclusion is the central ingredient, it will be necessary to explore in greater depth the resources leaders have available to ‘pay’ for including various social groups and demographic cohorts.
 Even old-fashioned tyrants learn that inclusion or co-option are expensive.
 Enlightened leaders face a more complex version of the same challenge: how to find and mobilize the resources for broad-based inclusiveness?
 This point links the reader to the other Africa chapters that have been prepared for this project.